-Cognitive infocommunications (CogInfoCom) investigates the link between the research areas of infocommunications and the cognitive sciences, as well as the various engineering applications which have emerged as the synergic combination of these sciences.
+Cognitive infocommunications (CogInfoCom) investigates the link the between research areas ofinfocommunications and the cognitive sciences, as well as the applications various engineering which have emerged as the synergic combination of these sciences.

-The primary goal of CogInfoCom is to provide a systematic view of how cognitive processes can coevolve with infocommunications devices so that the capabilities of the human brain may not only be extended through these devices, irrespective of geographical distance, but may also interact with the capabilities of any artificially cognitive system.
+The primary goal of CogInfoCom is to provide a

+systematic view of how cognitive processes can co-evolve with infocommunications devices so that the capabilities of the human brain may not only be extended through these devices, irrespective of geographical distance, but may also interact with the capabilities of any artificially cognitive system.
 This merging and extension of cognitive capabilities is targeted towards engineering applications in which artificial and/or natural cognitive systems are enabled to work together more effectively.